ChrisDeFreitas/Electron-FolderView/readme.md

 - FireFox extenstion to transfer video urls to FolderView for downloading, and other tools

 ## App Notes
-0. About the Zip File
-    - removed because of quota limits of Git LFS.
-To use now it must be built from source, see below.
-    - will update when another solution is found

 1. Install:
     - Windows only; I use it on Win10, Win81 and Win7